 - are completing declared Open Programme undergraduate qualifications (BD, E60, K05) for which study began before 1st August 2012 and will be completed within an agreed extension to the withdrawal date of 31st December 2019.
-These Students should refer to the Academic Regulations (Taught Courses) 2016-2018 - have registered for a research degree (who should refer to the Research Degree Regulations) - have registered for a short course (who should refer to the Conditions of Registration: Short Courses) - have registered for a Microcredential studied via the FutureLearn platform (who should refer to the Terms and Conditions (Microcredentials) - are studying at other academic institutions, professional bodies, companies and other organisations towards a qualification which is validated by The Open University.
+These Students should refer to the Academic Regulations (Taught Courses) 2016-2018 - have registered for a research degree (who should refer to the Research Degree Regulations) - have registered for a Short Course (who should refer to the Conditions of Registration: Short Courses) - have registered for an Open University Microcredential.
+Please see the appropriate Terms and Conditions for your Microcredential - are studying at other academic institutions, professional bodies, companies and other organisations towards a qualification which is validated by The Open University.
 If you fall into this category, you will be covered by the regulations of the organisation with which you are studying.